 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 To qualify for the Olympics, an Australian athlete must be nominated by their national federation.
-This is done either by success at a national championships or by achieving a set score or time at approved events throughout the year.
+This is done either by being part of one of the various teams, success at a national championships or by achieving a set score or time at approved events throughout the year.

 After nomination, an athlete must then be selected by the AOC before making the team.
 The AOC’s Selection Committee assesses every athlete on the Selection Criteria for their sport.
 This document includes assessments on the athlete’s behaviour, anti-doping status, as well as some administrative criteria.
 It is only after the athlete has been vetted by the Selection Committee that their selection for the Olympic team is confirmed.